WallStreetMojo

 Recommended Articles

 This has been a guide to what is Coupon Rate Formula.
-Here we learn how to calculate the Coupon Rate of the Bond using practical examples and a downloadable excel template.
+We explain its calculation with the help of some examples and its relevance & uses.
 You can learn more about Accounting from the following articles –

 • Rate Formula Excel